 Empowerment Avenue(EA) pioneers opportunities for artists currently incarcerated to design and create art for all facets of the art industry—we advocate for inclusivity and market rate fees.
 Our commission work emphasizes community-building underscoring our commitment to involving individuals inside prisons in the creative process.
 By empowering them to contribute their unique perspectives, we challenge societal barriers and amplify the value of their artistic contributions.

+For both commission work and image licensing.
 EA serves as the intermediary.
 We connect with artists who align with project needs, support the production process, and facilitate payment to the artists.
 Join us in fostering collaboration and solidarity, strengthening the impact of your campaigns while promoting a more inclusive society.

 Contact us at hello@empowermentave.org to collaborate.